 Starting Point: On the main highway of Pokhara/Chitwan/ Kathmandu, generally day trips starts from Charaudi Village of Dhading district and Fishling Village of Chitwan

 Ending Point: On the main highway of Pokhara/Chitwan/ Kathmandu

 Transportation: Private Jeep/Van/Bus or tourist bus as per requirement

 Meals & Accommodation: At River Beach-tented camp or mass dome of raft with trap, First day lunch, dinner, last day breakfast & lunch and lunch only for day rafting

 After the crew assembles the raft, they will explain the safety equipment and proper procedures.

 We lunch on a beach remarkable for its unique sculptured boulders.
-Shortly after lunch we enter the Trishuli gorge.
-As the canyon narrows the walls becomes steep, densely, forested, the current accelerates and the rapids increase in the size and frequency.
+Shortly after lunch, we enter the Trishuli gorge.
+As the canyon narrows the walls become steep, densely, forested, the current accelerates and the rapids increase in size and frequency.
 This is the time to hang on.

 After such a stimulating experience, it is humbling to see a Majhi (Fisherman) building his precarious traps in such turbulence.
 Our last rapid, suspension bridge, is named for an extensive suspension bridge.
 Here we often encounter an enthusiastic audience, they line the bridge excited to see us pass beneath.
 The geologic formations are tremendously interesting and not worthy.
-We camp at Kurintar on wildness beach on the Trishuli Valley.
+We camp at Kurintar on wildness beach in the Trishuli Valley.
 Everyone is welcome to help our crew with camp chores.
-Once the tents are pitched a savoury dinner will be prepare over stoves and singing, dancing and playing the Games.
+Once the tents are pitched a savory dinner will be prepared over stoves and singing, dancing, and playing the Games.